-Rideshare accidents involving Uber can present a maze of legal challenges, especially when figuring out who is responsible and how to pursue compensation as a passenger after an accident.
-Uber has insurance policies in place for its drivers, but the specifics hinge on whether the driver was logged into the app or actively transporting a passenger when the accident happened.
-For anyone involved—whether as a passenger, pedestrian, or another driver—it’s vital to know the legal avenues available and the steps required to build a strong case.
+Rideshare accidents involving Uber can bring many legal challenges, especially when figuring out who is responsible and how to pursue compensation as a passenger after an accident.
+Uber has insurance policies in place for its drivers, but the specifics depend on whether the driver was logged into the app or actively transporting a passenger when the accident happened.
+If you were involved as a passenger, pedestrian, or another driver, it’s vital to know your legal options and the steps you need to take to build a strong case.

-If you’ve found yourself dealing with the aftermath of an Uber accident in New York, getting the right legal support is crucial.
-At K L Sanchez Law Office, P.C., our experienced team of Queens car accident lawyers understands the nuances of these cases and can guide you through each step of the process to fight for the compensation you deserve.
+If you’ve found yourself dealing with the consequences of an Uber accident in New York, getting the right legal support is crucial.
+At K L Sanchez Law Office, P.C., our experienced team of Queens Uber and Lyft accident lawyers understands the details of these cases and can guide you through each step of the process to fight for the compensation you deserve.
 Contact us today at (646) 701-7990 to schedule a consultation and get the support you need to move forward confidently.

 To effectively sue Uber after an accident in New York, it’s essential to understand the legal foundation surrounding rideshare services and the specific circumstances under which Uber can be held liable.
 The relevant laws, such as the Vehicle and Traffic Law (VAT) §1693, outline the insurance responsibilities and protections available to passengers, pedestrians, and other drivers involved in an accident with an Uber vehicle.